Shattered Sea: Half a King

-Yarvi is sold to the slave galley South Wind as an oarsman, despite his crippled hand.Trigg,the second in-command and the store-keeper Ankran steal money from the captain and Yarvi,wanting to escape,betrays them to the captain.Ankran is beaten and Yarvi takes his place,although fells guilty for Ankran, since it was revealed that he stole the money to save his wife and son who are slaves in Gettland.
-When captain Ebdel Aric Shadikshirram leaves the ship, Yarvi and Sumael,the ship's navigator plan to escape but Trigg attempts to kill Yarvi.His friends rush to his aid and Nothing,a ferocius slave and former fighter kills Trigg.The South Wind is sunk in the process.
-Yarvi’s companions that escape to land include Nothing, Sumael; Rulf and Jaud, Yarvi's oarmates; and Ankran.
-Together, they slowly travel back to Gettland.Yarvi reveals their identity to them and Nothing,as onther Gettlander,vows to help the rightfull king of Gettland reclaim the throne.
+Yarvi is sold to the slave galley South Wind as an oarsman, despite his crippled hand.
+Trigg, the second in-command, and the store-keeper Ankran steal money from the captain.
+Yarvi, wanting to escape, betrays them to the captain.
+Ankran is beaten and Yarvi takes his place, although he feels guilty for Ankran, since it was revealed that the man stole the money to save his wife and son, who are being held as slaves in Gettland.
+When captain Ebdel Aric Shadikshirram leaves the ship, Yarvi and Sumael, the ship's navigator, plan to escape, but Trigg attempts to kill Yarvi.
+His friends rush to his aid and "Nothing," a ferocious slave and former fighter, kills Trigg.
+The South Wind is sunk in the process.
+Those who accompany Yarvi and escape to land include Nothing, Sumael; Rulf and Jaud, Yarvi's oar mates; and Ankran.
+Together, they slowly travel back to Gettland.
+Yarvi reveals his identity to the group and Nothing, a fellow Gettlander, vows to help the rightful king of Gettland reclaim the throne.
 Shadikshirram and her surviving sailors pursue them; Yarvi's group leads them into an ambush in an elf-ruin.
 In the ensuing fight, Yarvi manages to kill Shadikshirram in combat, though Ankran is also killed.
-As they are recovering from, Yarvi and his surviving companions are captured by Vanstermen.
+As they are recovering from the fight, Yarvi and his surviving companions are captured by Vanstermen.
 Meeting with King Grom-gil-Gorm of Vansterland, Yarvi reveals his identity and promises to make Gettland a vassal state of Vansterland in exchange for passage home.
 Yarvi devises a plan for Gorm and his army to draw Odem's forces into the open, while they infiltrate the palace.

-Returning to Gettland's capital Thorlby, Odem is trying to get rid of Leithlin by marrying her to the High King, but she is delaying.
+Returning to Gettland's capital Thorlby, Odem attempts to get rid of Leithlin by marrying her to the High King, but she stalls.
 Yarvi reunites with Laithlin and reveals his plan; she further uses her connections and wealth to assemble a motley force of mercenaries.
-Once the majority of Odem's army leaves the palace to confront Gorm, Yarvi and his companions ambush those remaining, cornering Odem in the throne room, though Jaud is killed in the fighting by Laithlin's treacherous bodyguard.
-Nothing is revealed to be Uthil, Odem's and Uthrik's older brother who had previously been captured by slavers after he was betrayed by his brothers.
+Once the majority of Odem's army has left the palace to confront Gorm, Yarvi and his companions ambush the remaining forces, cornering Odem in the throne room.
+Jaud is killed during the fighting by Laithlin's treacherous bodyguard.
+Nothing is revealed to be Uthil, Odem and Uthrik's older brother, who had previously been captured by slavers after having been betrayed by his brothers.
 Uthil and Odem duel for the throne, after which Yarvi kills a defeated Odem for trying to covertly murder Uthil.
-Yarvi gives up his claim to the throne in exchange for forgiveness for his earlier actions; Uthil is crowned king in his stead and Laithlin agrees to marry him since he was her original suitor before his disappearance.
-Yarvi frees Ankran's wife, Safrit, and his son, Koll, from a slaver.
+Yarvi gives up his claim to the throne in exchange for forgiveness for his earlier actions; Uthil is crowned king in his stead, and Laithlin agrees to marry Uthil since he was her original suitor before his disappearance.
+Yarvi frees Ankran's wife, Safrit, and son, Koll, from a slaver.
 Meanwhile, Isriun swears revenge against Yarvi and the whole of Gettland.